PeiXuCCG/Data-Warehouse/bc2adls/README.md

 # What if there is a new company created and I want to import data.
 Use the template xml file and import it in the BC2ADLS extension, make your changes and the export it again and save in this project.

+# How do we configure each company export
+This can be achieved in multiple ways.

+* Forked version of BC2ADLS
+* JobQueues
+* PowerAutomate

+This is still TBC.